julienreszka/julienreszka/notes/10-Popular-Sales-Principles-DEBUNKED.md

 It's much more important to be humble and admit when you don't know something.
 Customers will appreciate the honesty and humility that you show them.

+### Real life examples

+#### Decathlon

+Decathlon, a French sporting goods retailer, is a prime example of a company that adopts a humble and customer-centric approach in its sales strategy across Europe and worldwide.

+Decathlon emphasizes accessibility, affordability, and functionality in its products.
+They prioritize customer satisfaction by encouraging a no-pressure sales environment.
+In their stores, the emphasis is on allowing customers to explore and try out products at their own pace, without pushing for immediate purchases.

+Their sales staff are trained to be knowledgeable about their products but are also encouraged to listen actively to customers' needs and provide honest advice, even if it means suggesting a less expensive or alternative product that better suits the customer's requirements.

+Decathlon's approach is about making sports accessible to everyone, regardless of skill level or budget, and they openly communicate this mission through their marketing and sales efforts.
+This humility and focus on customer needs have helped Decathlon become a trusted brand across Europe, fostering loyalty among customers who appreciate their genuine commitment to providing quality products at reasonable prices.

+#### Lidl

+Lidl is a German discount supermarket chain that has expanded across Europe and worldwide.

+Lidl's sales strategy focuses on offering quality products at competitive prices.
+They maintain a simplified shopping experience with limited product ranges, enabling them to reduce operational costs and pass on savings to customers.

+Their approach involves a strong emphasis on private label products, often sold under their own brand names.
+By doing so, Lidl can control quality and costs, providing customers with affordable alternatives to well-known brands.

+Lidl regularly offers weekly specials and rotating promotions on various products, creating excitement and encouraging customers to explore their stores regularly.
+They maintain a straightforward and efficient shopping experience, with minimal store decoration and self-service checkouts to reduce wait times.

+Moreover, Lidl places a significant focus on fresh produce, offering high-quality fruits, vegetables, and baked goods at competitive prices.

+Lidl's humble approach to sales centers around providing value and affordability without compromising on quality.
+Their commitment to offering quality products at lower prices has contributed to their success and popularity among cost-conscious consumers across Europe.